ClaytonForknall/CovarianceClustering/README.md

 # CovarianceClustering

-Scripts used to implement the covariance clustering approach detailed in Forknall et al. (In prep)
+Functions used to implement the covariance clustering approach detailed in Forknall et al. (In prep)